Skip to main content

 • After your shower, pat your skin dry, apply any prescription topicals to active psoriasis plaques, and then apply moisturizer all over.

 When choosing a moisturizer, look for something that’s fragrance-free.
-For very dry skin, a cream- or ointment-based formula will work best.
+For very dry skin, a cream- or ointment-based formula works best.
 If you have a lot of scaling and flaking, a medicated moisturizer that contains salicylic acid (like MG217 Sal-Acid Multi-Symptom Moisturizing Cream or CeraVe Psoriasis Cream) can help exfoliate as it hydrates.

 10. Medicated shampoos